 A few weeks ago, I noticed the telltale sign of a sprinkler pipe leak in my backyard.
-I knew I was in for muddy Saturday morning.
+I knew I was in for a muddy Saturday morning.

 I cut out the grass so it could be used later, and I started carefully digging.
 I quickly uncovered the offending pipe and spotted the leak.
 It was on a joint connecting two pieces of pipe.
 The fix would have been fairly routine, but I wondered if I should dig a little deeper.